ashfaknawshad/AI-Search/README.md

 1. Open the project folder in VS Code

-2. Install the "Live Server" extension- A* Search## Method 2
+2. Install the "Live Server" extension

 3. Right-click `index.html` and select "Open with Live Server"